pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 > There's also a third reason: Tier or usage-based pricing prevents customers costing more money than they contribute.
 But unless your burning unlimited money generating LLM tokens, the risk of losing money on a web app customer is either basically zero, or very easy to predict otherwise (even over the long-term).

 On paper, subscriptions could be a win-win.
-But some people, including many readers this blog, have good reasons to be wary of them.
+But some people, including many readers of this blog, have good reasons to be wary of them.

 # Subscription Woes

 Kinopio subscriptions can be easily cancelled, pricing is grandfathered, receipts are emailed, accidental renewals can be refunded, and there are no cancellation fees or [deceptive dark patterns](https://pudding.cool/2023/05/dark-patterns/).
 Many indie subscription apps also offer subscriptions in good faith.

-But a business model that's regularly exploited by well-known corporations like the New York Times and Adobe, poisons the well for everyone else.
+But a business model that's regularly exploited by well-known corporations, like the New York Times and Adobe, poisons the well for everyone else.
 Every time someone gets tricked into signing up for a non-refundable yearly subscription instead of a monthly one, or has to call to cancel a subscription they created online, those bad feelings become associated with all subscriptions.

 It's hard to have good long-lasting relationships with customers if they're expecting the worst.